 - Consequential damages result indirectly, but naturally, from the loss or injury sustained.

 What do I need to prove?

-It is not enough to go into Court and simply demand money damages.
-If you are the plaintiff (the person who started the case), then the law says that you have the "burden of proof."
-This means two things that are important in your case.
+It is not enough to go into court and simply demand money damages.
+If you are the plaintiff (the person who started the case), then you have the "burden of proof."

 - you have suffered a loss or injury that can be compensated with a fixed sum of money; and

 - the party named in your complaint is the party responsible for your loss or injury.

 Read the case: Weiller v.
 Weiss, 124 Md.
 461 (Court of Appeals 1915)

 The specific facts and circumstances of your situation will impact how to prove damages -- for example, the type of case, the facts of your case.

 To get started, research the law on your type of case.
 You have to understand the elements that are needed to prove your case.
 Learn more about researching the law.

 Next, look at the facts of your case.
 What evidence can you collect to persuade the judge that: